-Since questions about my choice of note-taking and bullet journal supplies top my Frequently Asked Questions, I want to take a moment to give my readers a run-down of the supplies I keep on hand every time I note take and bullet journal (exception: I have a different kit for travel art-journaling) Go ahead and skip to the bottom for paper recommendations for bullet journals and sketchnotes.
+Questions about my choice of note-taking and bullet journal supplies top my Frequently Asked Questions, so I want to take a moment to give my readers a run-down of the supplies I keep on hand every time I note take and bullet journal.
+Go ahead and skip to the bottom for paper recommendations for bullet journals and sketchnotes.

 Black, black, and only black.
 Consistent black lines give me the freedom to fill and shadow with more color.
 Though multiliners give the more sustainable option to replace nibs and ink as they wear our, these disposable pens are a consistent flow with ink that resists smearing under Copic inks.